Why should I compost?

 Do I get any soil back?

 You bet!
-We make free soil deliveries to our members twice a year.
+We make free soil and worm casting deliveries to our members twice a year, in the spring and autumn, provided they have been a member for the previous six months.
 Of course, if you don’t want or need this amazing soil and natural fertilizer, we’re always happy to donate it on your behalf to one of our local, not-for-profit urban farm partners, who will then use it to grow more food for our community.

 Can I give you yard waste?